stan-alam/Python/OOP_3x/README.md

-# To view the README in it's entirety, login to Github
+# To view the README in its entirety, login to Github
 ## this will bypass the ratelimit

 Objective : Finish basic OOP in Python 3.8